PlagaMedicum/graffle_compiler/README.md

             <<< "Well..."
     end
     ```
-4. Cycles
+1. Cycles
     ```lisp
-    for i = 0, i less than 10, i += 1
+    for i = 0, i < 10, i += 1
         print "Test for"
     end

-    until true do print "Well"
+    until true do print "This text will be not printed"

     for i in range from 0 to 10 print "Test for in range"